kopp/AmigomatedDriving/hardware_catalogue/laserscanner_rplidar-a2m8.md

 For the connection, there is a barrel assembly
 (e.g. in the [official store](https://www.robotshop.com/en/small-barrel-connector-assembly-07x235-mm-needs-soldering.html))
 which provides a Power Barrel Connector Plug 0.70mm ID, 2.35mm OD EIAJ-1.
-Simply connect the barrel (with soldering) to the 5VDC source.
+Simply connect the barrel (with soldering) to the 5VDC source; barrel interior is positive, outside negative.